mario-purestake/chainbridge-spec/spec.md

 - `Validator`: an account that has the ability to call functions not available to the public, also responsible for running the bridge software.
 - `Proposal`: a transfer request from one chain to another.
 - `Threshold`: the number of required votes to pass a proposal.
-- `Handler`: a method which resolves the transfer of a token
+- `Handler`: a method which resolves the transfer of data
 - `Hash`: some hashing algorithm, this does not need to be standardized across all blockchains.
 - `ChainId`: a unique identifier associated with a single chain (TODO: Specify how they are chosen)
 // TODO: Remove or change